 Instructions

-- Fill a large pasta pot just over half-way with hot water.
-Add in 2 teaspoons salt, cover the pot, and heat on high on your stove.
+- Fill a large pasta pot â…” full with hot water.
+Add in 2 teaspoons of salt, cover the pot, and heat on high on your stove.

-- When the water on the stove is boiling, add your pasta, stir it in, and lower the heat to medium-high.
+- When the water on the stove is boiling, add the pasta, stir it in, and lower the heat to medium-high.
 Leave the pot uncovered and stir it occasionally to prevent sticking.
-After a few minutes, scoop out a couple ladles of pasta water into a bowl to use for later.
+After a few minutes, scoop out a couple of ladles of pasta water into a bowl to use for later.

 - When the pasta seems like it needs another minute to be al dente, turn off the heat and drain the pasta in a colander in the sink.